yemrealtanay/messaging/README.md

 This project demonstrates a simple but scalable architecture for managing message delivery using Go, PostgreSQL, Redis, and background workers.

+This application runs on localhost:8080.
+You can change the port via docker files.
+Make sure your pgsql and redis ports are empty.

 ---

 ## Getting Started